Heidi Wright, BSN, RN, PCCN, and Certified Master Herbalist

 To get your hands on a dandelion root, simply find a health food store near you where you can buy the whole plant or products like capsules; tinctures; and teas.

-While few studies have explored the use of dandelion root on humans, many herbalists believe it has a variety of benefits that are too good to pass up.
+While few modern, scientific studies have explored the use of dandelion root on humans, many herbalists use dandelion in practice for its variety of benefits, including:

 Some research has shown that two properties in dandelion can naturally reduce blood sugar in animal subjects.